kimlimjustin/xplorer/docs/docs/install.md

 ## Installer

-You can acess the installer [here](https://github.com/kimlimjustin/xplorer/releases).
+You can access the installer [here](https://github.com/kimlimjustin/xplorer/releases).

 ## Common Problems